mediamonks/seng-boilerplate/README.md

 npm run typescript-npm	# just compile the typescript output used in the npm module
 ```

-When installing this module, it adds a pre-commit hook, that runs the `validate`
+When installing this module, it adds a pre-push hook, that runs the `validate`
 script before committing, so you can be sure that everything checks out.

+If you want to create the distribution files yourself, you can run the
+`build-dist` script, and the following files will get generated in the
+`dist` folder:

+- **/dist/seng-boilerplate.js**: bundled with webpack, can be loaded from
+	a script tag, available as `window.SengBoilerplate`
+- **/dist/seng-boilerplate.min.js**: same as above, but minified
+- **/dist/seng-boilerplate-amd.js**: bundled with webpack, can be used
+	with e.g. requirejs
+- **/dist/seng-boilerplate-commonjs.js**: bundled with webpack, can be
+	used in systems that support commonjs, but you should just use npm
+- **/dist/seng-boilerplate-umd.js**: bundled with webpack, works in the
+	browser, with requirejs, and in a commonjs system
+- **/dist/seng-boilerplate-umd.min.js**: same as above, but minified
+- **/dist/seng-boilerplate-system.js**: bundled with typescript, can be
+	used in systems	that support systemjs
+- **/dist/seng-boilerplate-es6.zip**: transpiled with typescript, only
+	types are removed from the source files

 ## Contribute